 - SAGE: Sage is a popular triple threat herb with medicinal, culinary and herbal tea uses.
 It makes a flavorful tea that is used as a mouthwash to relieve mouth ulcers and gum infections.
 Sage helps dry up the milk flow during weaning and is useful in treating Amenorrhea, and painful menstrual cramps.
 It is an aromatic herb used in a cooking spice.
 It repels insects, but will attract bees.
 Fresh sage provides a wonderful scent to any kitchen.

-- ST. JOHNSWORT: Medicinally St. Jonswort has been used since ancient times as a natural remedy for bedwetting, insomnia and depression.
+- ST. JOHNSWORT: Medicinally St. Johnswort has been used since ancient times as a natural remedy for bed-wetting, insomnia, and depression.
 Modern clinical research has revealed that indeed the flowering tops of St. Johnswort do have mood regulating and mild anti-depressant properties.
-Popular as a medicinal herb tea, St. Jonswort flowers are also used to relieve menstrual cramps.
+Popular as a medicinal herb tea, St. Johnswort flowers are also used to relieve menstrual cramps.
 A poultice made of the flowers is also said to provide relieve to aching muscles and joints.
-NOTE: you should be aware that the USFDA has rated St. Jonswort as unsafe as prolonged use can cause light sensitivity.
+NOTE: you should be aware that the USFDA has rated St. Johnswort as unsafe as prolonged use can cause light sensitivity.

 - SWEET MARJORAM: With both culinary and medicinal benefits, Sweet Marjoram is a delicious seasoning for vegetable dishes, best added toward the end of cooking for maximum flavor.
 Marjoram tea is popular as a headache remedy and to provide relief for ulcers, colds and flu.